 Mika Reinikainen, LL.M., MBA is the founder and Managing Director of AbNovo Ltd.

-He was previously Vice President of Quintiles Consulting Europe and head of the operation for 4 years.
-His consulting experience in the health care product field spans another 9 years.
-Prior to this he was for 2 years Legal Counsel at Hogan & Hartson responsible for the European health care practice.
 In the first 12 years of his career, Mr Reinikainen was in charge of European Corporate Regulatory Affairs for Pfizer Hospital Products dealing with a variety of products of the company’s subsidiaries such as orthopaedic implants (Howmedica), cardiovascular implants and devices (Shiley), sutures (Deknatel), blood pumps (Stöckert), electrosurgical equipment (Valleylab), ostomy products (United), angioplasty catheters (Schneider) and penile implants (AMS).
+He then joined the law firm Hogan & Hartson (now Hogan Lovells) for two years as Legal Counsel responsible for the European health care practice.

 He received his Master’s Degree in Law from the Institute of the Law of Peace and Development, University of Nice, France.
 He obtained his Master’s Degree in Business Administration (MBA) from the Wharton School, University of Pennsylvania, Philadelphia, USA.